shiyonkuriank/CMPE_255_Project_Team1/README.md

 [Sai Harsha](https://github.com/sreeharsha-glitch)
 ### Dataset ###
-The dataset we use for our project is found at  https://grouplens.org/datasets/movielens/100k/.
-It consists of about 100,000 ratings from more than 900 users.
-Each user has rated at least 20 movies.
-We also use https://data.world/patriciag/tmdb-data dataset which contains extensive data about movies, tv shows and ratings from the users.
+The dataset we have used is https://files.grouplens.org/datasets/movielens/ml-latest-small.zip.
+It contains 100836 ratings and 3683 tag applications across 9742 movies.
+These data were created by 610 users between March 29, 1996 and September 24, 2018.
+This dataset was generated on September 26, 2018.
 ### Problem Description ###
 We all watch different movies and it is one of the best entertaining activities we can get engaged in.
 But sometimes it becomes difficult to decide on which movie to watch when provided with a lot of options to choose from.
 Generally, we would ask our friends or colleagues who have an idea of our interests to recommend movies.
 We also watch those movies which are popular among most users or have a good rating on the rating websites.
 We tend to watch those movies suggested by our favorite personalities.
 But, it is not always feasible to ask someone for suggestions.
 So it would be convenient if there is a recommendation system that can recommend movies that suit our interests.
 ### Potential Methods Used ###